shopgate-professional-services/ext-intro-video/README.md

 [![GitHub license](http://dmlc.github.io/img/apache2.svg)](LICENSE)

-Shows an intro video on first app start
+Shows a popup on first app start with the option to watch a video.

 ## Configuration